 For most of my life I’ve been hearing how great the music of Clara Schumann was; in fact, there are some misguided souls who actually think it superior to her husband’s.
 I don’t hear that at all.
 In fact, I find it predictable and largely uninteresting.
 On the other hand, both Fanny Mendelssohn (discussed further below) and Alma Mahler were very fine composers, despite their small output.
 This album, which also includes a terrific cantata called Canto di Penelope by Patrizia Montenaro, does full justice to this unusual and very colorful music.

 Gustav Mahler’s music is so omnipresent nowadays, and has been since 1960, that we take him for granted as one of the major pillars of classical music along with J.S.
 Bach, Beethoven, Berlioz, Brahms, Wagner and Strauss.
 But it was not always thus.
 In fact, Berlioz, like Mahler, was never part of the musical mainstream before 1960, but now both are considered staples of the repertoire.
 Up through 1960, the only Mahler work that gained some traction with audiences and musicians was Das Lied von der Erde, which was commercially recorded at least four times, three of them by Bruno Walter (1936, 1953 & 1959; the fourth recordings I know of was by Paul Kletzki).
-Were it not for the two conductors who were acolytes of Mahler, Walter and Otto Klemperer, we probably wouldn’t have had any recordings of his symphonies prior to 1960.
-Dmitri Mitropoulos liked Mahler and conducted his symphonies, but only in live performance.
-Stokowski only conducted the Eighth Symphony; Furtwängler only liked Songs of a Wayfarer; while Muck, Hertz, Abendroth, Weingartner, Knappertsbusch, Beecham, Toscanini, Erich Kleiber, Monteux, Munch, Reiner, Busch and many others of their contemporaries hated Mahler and refused to conduct his music.
-(Mitropoulos once tried to convince Toscanini to at least conduct the accessible and lyrical Fourth Symphony, but the Italian maestro barked, “Mahler’s music is only good for toilet paper!”)
+Were it not for the two conductors who were acolytes of Mahler, Walter and Otto Klemperer, we probably wouldn’t have had any recordings of his symphonies prior to 1960, although Dmitri Mitropoulos did record the First Symphony for Columbia in 1940.
+Stokowski only conducted the Eighth and Second Symphonies and Das Lied, but made no commercial Mahler recordings before 1960; Furtwängler, according to one report, conducted Symphonies 1-4 in his younger yeard but ended up only liking Songs of a Wayfarer; while Muck, Hertz, Abendroth, Weingartner, Knappertsbusch, Beecham, Toscanini, Erich Kleiber, Busch and many others of their contemporaries hated Mahler and refused to conduct his music.
+(Mitropoulos once tried to convince Toscanini to at least conduct the accessible and lyrical Fourth Symphony, but the Italian maestro barked, “Mahler’s music is only good for toilet paper!”
+Reiner did record Das Lied in 1959 and Munch recorded Kindertotenlieder and Songs of a Wayfarer.)

 Anyway, you will see below what my favorite performances are…and in many instances they contradict what the Gramophone and Penguin Guide choices are.
 Why?
 Because they’re looking for features that I’m not, generally some sort of metaphysical “meaning” in the score that frankly eludes me.
 Just give me drama when it’s required and that wonderful touching, aching reaching for something beyond the physical plane when called for, pull the music together and make it sound like a matter of life or death and I’m happy.